 Hear from ministries and organizations that are currently serving immigrant and migrant families.
 Develop your own response and identify steps to engage faithfully in this call to action.

 Key Areas of Discussion:

-- A National Framework for Understanding the Current State of Immigration
+- Just Who is My Neighbor: A National Framework for Understanding the Current State of Immigration

 - Refugee Resettlement and Immigration

 This symposium is organized by students in the Theology & Social Justice, M.A. program.

 Wednesday, March 13, 2019